webplatform/docs/guides/html_links/index.md

 I’ve covered this partly in the section about linking to non-HTML resources, but it is good to remind ourselves that links are not only part of the page copy but also interactive elements in the document.

 Some assistive technologies will offer a list of links instead of the whole document to allow visitors to quickly navigate their way through it and find the link they want, which means that your link text needs to make sense out of context as well as in context.
-You can easily check this in Opera by opening any web site and choosing Tools &gt; Links from the menu or pressing Ctrl + Shift + L. You’ll get a new tab that shows all the links in the document and where they point to.
+You can easily check this in Opera by opening any website and choosing Tools &gt; Links from the menu or pressing Ctrl + Shift + L. You’ll get a new tab that shows all the links in the document and where they point to.

 You should also make sure that there are not links that have the same wording but point to different resources.
 The classic mistake here is “click here” links, worded for example like “To download the latest version of our tool '''click here'''”.
 It is much better to use a link text that explains what it points to — in the case of “You can download the latest version of our tool and try it out for yourself”, turn the words "download the latest version of our tool" into a link.